GitHub for publishing

 Publishing platform

-It’s for books like this one (openscapes.org/series), websites like openscapes.org, which was built with R’s blogdown package, and interactive dashboards.
+We can use GitHub to create a URL to share individual or groups of files, or for books like this one (openscapes.github.io/series), websites like openscapes.org, which was built with Quarto (previously RMarkdown), and interactive dashboards.

 Project management system